harshnayangithub/Reddit_Clone/README.md

 ## Installation
-Follow these steps to install and run the Reddit clone app on your local machine:
+Follow these steps to install and run the Reddit clone app on your local machine/EC-2 Instance:

 1) Clone this repository to your local machine: `git clone https://github.com/harshnayangithub/Reddit_Clone.git`
 2) Navigate to the project directory: `cd Reddit_Clone`